Community Roadmap

 -

-hike or ride the old logging roads
+hike or ride existing logging roads

 -

-explore potential homesites
+explore ridge lines, valleys, and potential homesites

 -